 Cathe Cleveland is a former homeschool mom who is now learning what it means to be the parent of two adult married children and live as an empty nester with her husband Paul.
 Most recently she has experienced the joy of becoming a grandmother.
 Multiple sclerosis keeps her home most of the time where she works on learning how to build and design the website, books, and online courses for Boundary Stone, their curriculum business.
 She formerly worked at Reformed Seminary the first year it was in Orlando, and as a computer network administration trainer.
 She has served the PCA at the presbytery level and at the local level as a volunteer Coordinator of Women’s Ministry.
 She has served as a Women’s Ministry Trainer since 2001.
 She and Paul live in Birmingham, AL and are members of Briarwood Presbyterian Church.

 Melanie Cogdill is the general editor of Beyond the Roles: A Biblical Foundation for Women and Ministry (CDM, 2019).
-She on the PCA’s Committee on Discipleship Ministries (CDM) National Women’s Ministry team as a Trainer and serves as an advisor to CDM’s Permanent Committee.
+She is on the PCA’s Committee on Discipleship Ministries (CDM) National Women’s Ministry team as a trainer and serves as an advisor to CDM’s Permanent Committee.
 In addition, she is the managing editor of the award-winning Christian Research Journal and the host of its weekly podcast Postmodern Realities (available on Apple podcasts).
-She is a member of The Pelican Project (thepelicanproject.com/members/).
-She is the wife to Dwayne and has a 24-year-old son and daughter-in-law, and an 18-year-old high school senior.
+Melanie is the wife to Dwayne and has a 24-year-old son and daughter-in-law, and an 18-year-old high school senior.
 She is a member of Christ Covenant Church in North Carolina where she lives with her family.
 She is also a very big fan of modern board games and likes to be a board game concierge for anyone needing suggestions for board games to play with family and friends.

 Rachel Craddock is a graduate of Eastern Kentucky University, a Kappa Delta, and a first-grade teacher at heart.
 She currently serves on the Committee on Discipleship Ministries (CDM) National Women’s Ministry team as a Regional Advisor to women in Mid America.
 She is the author of Slowly Unraveled (CDM, January 2019), a contributor to Hinged: Vitally Connected to Christ and His Church (CDM, January 2020), and looking forward to a forthcoming Bible study on the names of God—jointly written with her husband—to be published by CDM in early 2022.
 Rachel enjoys speaking and teaching at events and women’s retreats—her heart is to encourage and equip leaders while weaving in the importance of the gospel in everyday life.
 Rachel is married to Michael (PCA Teaching Elder); together they have four children: Ezra, Asher, Caleb, and Lydia Jane.